-Around 1000 AD, before humans arrived in New Zealand, forest covered more than 80% of the land.
+Around 1000 CE, before humans arrived in New Zealand, forest covered more than 80% of the land.
 The only areas without tall forests were the upper slopes of high mountains and the driest regions of Central Otago.
-When Māori arrived, about 1250–1300 AD, they burnt large tracts of forest, mainly on the coasts and eastern sides of the two main islands.
-By the time European settlement began, around 1840, some 6.7 million hectares of forest had been destroyed and was replaced by short grassland, shrubland and fern land.
-Between 1840 and 2000, another 8 million hectares were cleared, mostly lowland or easily accessible conifer–broadleaf forest.
+When Māori arrived, about 1250–1300 CE, they burnt large tracts of forest, mainly on the coasts and eastern sides of the two main islands.
+By the time European settlement began, around 1840, some 6.7 million hectares of forest had been destroyed and replaced by short grassland, shrubland and fern land.
+Between 1840 and 2000, another 8 million hectares was cleared, mostly lowland or easily accessible conifer–broadleaf forest.

-By 2000 New Zealand had only 6.2 million hectares of native forest.
-Most of it was on mountainous land and was dominated by southern beech.
+By 2000 New Zealand had only 6.2 million hectares of native forest, most on mountainous land and dominated by southern beech.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.